Public transport in Christchurch: Overview

 Since deregulation of the urban bus market in 1991, the Canterbury Regional Council (now branded Environment Canterbury) has taken responsibility for the tendering, planning and administration of public transport in Christchurch.
 Over the course of that time, improvements and changes have shaped the predominantly bus based public transport system, including the introduction of services such as the Orbiter.
 Originally branded as CanRide, this was replaced in 2003 with the introduction of the Metro brand and the eventual Metrocard.

 Ticketing and fares are, with some exceptions, standard across the city's network.
 The electronic Metrocard provides a discount off regular fares.
 Under 24s, tertiary students, and Community Service Card holders receive a discount, and senior citizens travel free on off-peak services (9:00am until the end of the day weekdays, all day weekends and public holidays).

 Real-time information about the bus network is displayed at select bus stops, and is available online via the first party MetroGo web app or third party apps such as Google Maps or Transit using the GTFS Realtime or SIRI APIs.

 The February 2011 Christchurch earthquake resulted in significant changes to the Metro bus network with the two key changes.
 The first change was the removal and or reorganisation of many routes due to the closure of the central city, road damage along routes, or reduced patronage.
 The second change occurred in December 2012 with the shift of the bus network from a radial network to a hub and spoke model network and the Blue Line was introduced.
 This resulted in many services being localised to hubs with connecting core services into the Central City and Cross Town.

 More changes were made in December 2014, with the introduction of the Purple Line, Yellow Line and Orange Line, and more suburb to suburb routes.

+On 10 November 2025, the contactless fare payment system Motu Move was launched on public buses and the ferry across the Greater Christchurch area including metropolitan Christchurch, the Waimakariri and Selwyn Districts.